Immens95/flash_order/README.txt

 With Flash Order, customers can place orders in just a few clicks, thanks to its user-friendly, mobile-responsive interface that works flawlessly on any device.
 The plugin supports a complete product catalog and facilitates real-time order management, streamlining the workflow for business owners.

-One of the standout features of Flash Order is its table management capability, essential for restaurants, bars, and cafés.
+One of the standout features of Flash Order is its table management capability, essential for restaurants and cafe.
 Managers can easily assign and monitor orders for each table, optimizing service and reducing wait times.
 This feature integrates smoothly with the online ordering system, allowing for centralized management of both online and on-site orders.

-Additionally, Flash Order offers secure payment options, supporting multiple payment methods to accommodate diverse customer preferences.
-The plugin is highly customizable, allowing business owners to tailor the interface and functionalities to meet their specific needs.

-With features like inventory management, order tracking, and the ability to offer promotions and discounts, Flash Order is a powerful tool for any business looking to enhance their online presence and provide an exceptional shopping experience.
-Moreover, the plugin integrates seamlessly with WooCommerce and other eCommerce tools, ensuring smooth compatibility and easy setup.

 In summary, Flash Order is the complete solution for businesses seeking to improve order and table management, optimize checkout processes, and deliver top-tier customer service.